Zhiyuan2004/mcb185_homework/participation.md

 - Week 2
   + attended class on Tuesday
   + attended class on Thursday
-  + I met Kristy and steven on Thursday
+  + I met Kristy and Steven in Thursday
   + Attended TA office hour
-  + Assessed in class
+  + Practiced assessment in class with Kristy and Steven
   + Total 5 points
 - Week 3
   + Attended class on Tuesday
-  + Assessed in class
+  + Assessed in class unit 0
   + Attended class on Thursday
   + Total 3 points
 - Week 4
   + Attended class on Tuesday
   + Attended class on Thursday
+  + assessed in class unit 1
-  + Total 2 points
+  + Total 3 points
 - Week 5
   + Attended class on Tuesday
   + Attended class on Thursday